tdwg/bdq/tg2/_review/docs/tutorial/index.md

 **Purpose**: If different users of the test might have slightly different data quality needs with regard to that test, consider generalizing the test with a parameter.

-In BDQ, if different users of a Test might have slighly different data quality needs with regard to that test, (such as checking if elevation values are in range within national boundaryies for some national data set, rather than more general global minimum and maximum possible elevations), the Test can be generalized with a parameter, allowing different users to specify slightly different behaviors for the test, while retaining the same internal logic.
+In BDQ, if different users of a Test might have slightly different data quality needs with regard to that test, (such as checking if elevation values are in range within national boundaries for some national data set, rather than more general global minimum and maximum possible elevations), the Test can be generalized with a parameter, allowing different users to specify slightly different behaviors for the test, while retaining the same internal logic.

 In this test, we are simply checking for the presence of a value in dwc:footprintWKT, so there is no need to generalize the test with a parameter.